-While in treatment for a drug addiction issue, it is critical to develop various life skills to maintain stability and exercise independence.
+While in treatment for a drug addiction issue, it is critical to developing various life skills to maintain stability and exercise independence.
 Individuals struggling with codependency and drug addiction frequently struggle to be self-reliant and consistently make healthy judgments.
 Learning to cope with life, grief, and change is essential for addiction recovery.
 Many individuals who develop a substance addiction begin by using drugs and alcohol as coping techniques.
 Unfortunately, it quickly escalates into a full-fledged addiction.

 The Top 10 Things You Need to Learn in Rehab

 - How to practice accountability for all of your actions, goals, and responsibilities.
 Start by not blaming others for your actions or using excuses for why you did or didn’t do something.
 Own up to everything.

 - Make daily self-care a ritual you cannot and will not neglect under any circumstances.
 Taking care of the needs of your mind, body, and spirit is the most important thing of all.
 If you do not fuel yourself with a healthy diet, exercise, rest, healthy boundaries, and lots of laughter, how do you ever expect to contribute more good to this world?
 It all starts with YOU.

 - Know how to confidently say “NO” without any guilt.
 The more you practice saying no to things that do not align with your values or are not good for you or your wellbeing, the easier it will become to politely decline without hesitation or explanation.

 - Learn how to be financially responsible, disciplined, and stick to a monthly budget.
 This can help you pay off any debt you owe and save up money to hopefully start investing to earn even more money and gain financial independence.
 Take an online course or read a book on managing your finances and understanding the importance of paying your bills on time.